ConYel/my_site_two/README.md

 I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use.
 ― Galileo Galilei

+If you tell the truth, you don't have to remember anything.
+― Mark Twain